Sydney funnel-web spider: Taxonomy

 Octavius Pickard-Cambridge was the first to describe the Sydney funnel-web spider, from a female specimen housed in the British Museum in 1877.
 Establishing the genus Atrax, he named it Atrax robustus.
 The species name is derived from the Latin robustus, "strong/sturdy/mature".
 Some years later, William Joseph Rainbow described a male Sydney funnel-web as a new species—Euctimena tibialis—from a spider he found under a log in Turramurra, and another from Mosman.
 He coined the scientific name from Ancient Greek euktimenos, "well-built", and Latin tibialis, "of the tibia", having noted its prominent tibial spur.
 In the same paper, he described a female Sydney funnel-web spider as yet another species—Poikilomorpha montana—from a specimen collected from Jamison Valley and Wentworth Falls in the Blue Mountains.
 Its species name was derived from poikilomorphia, "variety of form", referring to the eyes of different sizes, and montana, "of the mountains".

-In February 1927, a young boy died after being bitten on the hand after playing with a big black spider on the laundry steps of his home in the Sydney suburb of Thornleigh.
-He fell gravely ill and perished later that evening.
+In February 1927, a young boy was bitten on the hand while playing with a large, black spider at his home in the Sydney suburb of Thornleigh.
+The boy fell gravely ill and died later that evening.
 Public interest in the spiders surged, and the police brought the dead spider to the Australian Museum, where Anthony Musgrave identified the creature as Euctimena tibialis.
 He examined a series of male and female spiders collected around Sydney and concluded based on anatomical similarities that Euctimena tibialis was the male Atrax robustus.

 Poikilomorpha montana was classified as the same species in 1988.

 Atrax robustus is one of five species of the genus Atrax in the family Atracidae.
 The Sydney funnel-web spider shares its name with some members of the genus Hadronyche.
 It remains, together with the northern tree-dwelling funnel-web, the only two species of Australian funnel-web spider known to have inflicted fatal bites on humans.
 It was once considered to be the same species as the Southern Sydney funnel-web and Newcastle funnel-web.